-Each year, more than one million Americans have resolved their debt by filing for bankruptcy protection.
+More than one million Americans resolve their debt by filing for bankruptcy protection every year.
 It's a court-supervised process designed eliminate debt and stop collections, repossession, foreclosure, lawsuits and wage garnishments.

 If you're overwhelmed by debt and considering filing for Chapter 7 or Chapter 13 bankruptcy as a source of financial relief, learn how you could achieve a fresh start.

 Bankruptcy is a powerful tool, but is it right for you?
 Talk to a bankruptcy attorney about your options.
 Receive a free evaluation by a lawyer.
 Simply fill out the quick case review form below to get started now.

 If you're avoiding creditors, or if you've been trying to work with them but they won't budge, it's probably time to examine other options.

 If you've been threatened with collections, and they've even gone as far as threatening or starting the foreclosure or repossession process, filing personal bankruptcy may stop those efforts cold.